hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git commit -m "message" | Add files from staging index to repository committed by the "message" git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message. git diff | View difference between Stage and Working Directory git diff (hash values) | Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, or changes between two files on disk git diff --staged | View difference between HEAD and Stage git diff HEAD View difference between HEAD and working directory git diff --color--words branch1..branch2| Show differences from branch1 to branch2 using color fonts git branch branch-name | Create a branch whose name is branch-name git branch --m oldname new-name | Change the name of branch
+git commit -m "message" | Add files from staging index to repository committed by the "message" git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message. git diff | View difference between staging index and working directory git diff (hash values) | Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, or changes between two files on disk git diff --staged | View difference between HEAD and staging index git diff HEAD | View difference between HEAD and working directory git diff --color--words branch1..branch2| Show differences from branch1 to branch2 using color fonts git branch branch-name | Create a branch whose name is branch-name git branch --m oldname new-name | Change the name of branch